alexandreclem/MVCapplication/README.md

 > **NOTE**
 > All the files are already compiled and ready to execution, moreover, is presented a previously created data.bin for tests.
 That is, you can test the application just by doing the "Execute" phase from the last section.

+### How to use?
+The first view is the **Menu**, in which you can choose:

+- Catalog
+    - Creates categories and items (products or services) that intends to be used by the agency to fix the cars
+- Clients
+    - Add or remove clients from the system

+- Employees (Funcionarios)
+    - Add or remove employees from the system
+- Vehicles
+    - Register vehicles and add services that must be done on these vehicles
+- Service Orders (Ordens de Servico)
+    - Creates the service orders that can be used in the vehicles view